sala7ly/sala7ly-backend/README.md

 ## Description

 Welcome to the backend repository of Sala7ly - your platform for efficient project management and collaboration.
-This backend is designed to support the core features of the Sala7ly platform, including user management, real-time chat, secure payments, project posting, and more.
+This backend is designed to support the core features of the Sala7ly platform, including user management, real-time chat, secure payments, and more.

 ## Technologies Used